 Of these, 50% are also among the states with the highest median incomes.
-They are New Jersey, Massachusetts, Connecticut, New Hampshire, and Washington.
+They are New Jersey, Massachusetts, Connecticut, Utah and New Hampshire .
 These states are bedroom communities for major metropolitan areas.
 That helps them attract world-class universities that improve their education rankings.
-Washington state has the nation's largest concentration of STEM workers or those with good training in science, technology, engineering, and math.
-It follows California in the most patents filed.

-This list shows the states with the worst 8th grade reading scores, with New Mexico having the worst scores in the nation.
+This list shows the states with the lowest eighth-grade reading scores, with New Mexico having the worst scores in the nation.